rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 The most notable updates are:

 - poles at unit manufacturing delivery locations for selected factories,
-- pausing unit manufacturing when spawn location is occupied,
+- pausing unit manufacturing when the spawn location is occupied,
 - [IME][ime] support for text boxes,
 - a lot of progress on multiplayer networking,
 - [logging][de-logging] to file and other logging improvements.